Selah Moments

 for you lift high my head when I bow low in shame.

-I have cried out to you and from your holy presence.
+I have cried out to you, Yahweh, from your holy presence.

 You send me a Father’s help.